pytorch/rl/README.md

 Contributors are recommended to install [pre-commit hooks](https://pre-commit.com/) (using `pre-commit install`). pre-commit will check for linting related issues when the code is committed locally.
 You can disable th check by appending `-n` to your commit command: `git commit -m <commit message> -n`

+## Ecosystem

+Here are some libraries that are part of the TorchRL ecosystem:
+- [BenchMARL](https://github.com/facebookresearch/BenchMARL): a benchmarking library where you can train and compare MARL algorithms, tasks, and models using TorchRL!

 ## Disclaimer